open-sauced/guestbook/README.md

 ## Getting Started

-For complete instructions on contributing to this project by adding yourself to our guest book, please head to the "Let's Get Practical" section in our Intro to Open Source course.
+For complete instructions on how to add yourself to our guest book, please head to the "[Let's Get Practical](https://intro.opensauced.pizza/#/05-how-to-contribute-to-open-source?id=let39s-get-practical)" section in our Intro to Open Source course.

 ## Resolving Merge Conflicts

-If you encounter merge conflicts while contributing to this repository, read our Intro to Open Source course's "Merge Conflicts in the Guest Book Repository" section.
+If you encounter merge conflicts while contributing to this repository, read our Intro to Open Source course's "[Merge Conflicts in the Guest Book Repository](https://intro.opensauced.pizza/#/05-how-to-contribute-to-open-source?id=merge-conflicts-in-the-guest-book-repository)" section.

 ## What's Next?